newcasio/brads-playground/src/components/Hoc/notes.md

 Pass paraments to the HOC where you pass WrappedComponent.
 Then when you pass original compoment to the HOC in the export default line, just add the argument.

+Both original component and new component resulting from HOC can have own states.
+State in original component is `this.state`, whereas state in the new component has to be passed back to the original component as props and will be accessed by `this.props`.

  ## Naming conventions of HOC